 How difficult is the hiking?
 Is it hard?

-Despite the long day, you will find this experience is never strenuous or exhausting.
-We go at a relaxed pace, take plenty of breaks, spend lots of time resting, and are in no rush.
+Despite the big day, you will find the experience is never strenuous or exhausting.
+We go at a relaxed pace, take plenty of breaks, spend lots of time resting, and are flexible to adapt to everyone's needs.

 I am afraid of heights... will that be a problem?

-However, if you would describe yourself as super "terrified" of heights, then this tour may not be for you.
-If you get scared just thinking about heights; if heights can paralyze you or send you quickly into panic or dizzy-ness; if standing even a few meters away from an edge might cause you significant stress or discomfort... then you might find this tour is not right for you.
+However, if you have a true phobia of heights; if you get scared just thinking about heights; if heights can paralyze you or send you quickly into panic or dizzy-ness; if standing even a few meters away from a cliff might cause you significant stress or discomfort... then you might find this tour is not right for you.

 I'm a bit older...
 Is this tour for me?

-Our tours are designed to be accessible to a wide range of people, and we take plenty of people in their 50's and 60's.
-However, the older you are, the more challenging it could be for you, and the more confident you should feel that you are healthy and fit for your age, and ready for an active day outside.
+My tours are designed to be accessible to a wide range of people, and I take plenty of people in their 50's and 60's.
+However, the older you are, the more confident you should be that you are healthy and fit for your age, and ready for an active day outside.

 How to know if this is right for you?
-If you have a regular exercise routine; are capable of some sustained vigorous exercise; can still play a good game of tennis or spend a day hiking a mountain; and/or have lots of previous hiking and outdoor experience, then you will love the experience!
+If you have a regular exercise routine; are capable of some sustained exercise; can still play a good game of tennis or hike a proper mountain; and/or if you have lots of previous outdoor experience, then you will love the experience!
 The most important thing is that you have the spirit for adventure and the ability to take on a potential challenge with a smile.